ldionne/mpl11/README.md

 ```

 We can now consider `std::tuple` as a data constructor for the `StdTuple`
 datatype.
-Note that unlike the arguments to `list`, the arguments to `std::tuple`
+Note that unlike the arguments to `list`, the arguments to
-must be unboxed; this will be important for what follows.
-The next step is to
+`std::tuple` must be unboxed; this will be important for what follows.
-implement the conversion itself.
-This is done by specializing the `mpl11::cast`
+The next step is to implement the conversion itself.
+This is done by
-metafunction class for the involved datatypes.
+specializing the `cast` lifted metafunction for the involved datatypes.

 ```cpp
 namespace boost { namespace mpl11 {